mpdf/mpdf.github.io/what-else-can-i-do/saving-to-a-database.md

 modification_time: 2015-08-05T12:00:21+00:00
 ---

-<p>If you want to save the created file to a database (not necessarily recommended), one user has suggested the following:</p>
+If you want to save the created file to a database (not necessarily recommended), one user has suggested the following:

 {% highlight php %}
 <?php